kakudo/rmu-addons/README.md

 https://rpgmakerunite.com/game/

 This is an assortment of add-ons used in the RPG Maker Unite sample game
-"The MP0 Sorceress and Priest Duo - Dungeon Escape with Companion’s Coffin"
+"The MP0 Sorceress and Priest Duo - Dungeon Escape with Companion’s Coffin" (MP0 Dungeon Escape)

 https://rpgmakerunite.com/game/